Learning network

 We welcome you bringing your own places, questions and experiences.
 As well as teaching/learning sessions, discussions and field trips there is the opportunity for 1:1s with the tutors.

-The Bioregioning in Practice Webinar Series
+Webinar Series: Bioregioning in Practice

 The Bioregional Learning Alliance is an international circle of bioregional practitioners who have been collaborating for two years and are committed to growing the field of bioregioning.
 Bioregional Learning Centre is both a founder member and lead convenor.
 Together, we designed a series of 10 webinars and a discussion forum called "Bioregioning in Practice", covering the full spectrum of bioregional practice.
-After meeting the practitioners, learning and gathering resources, the idea is to move on from there into a residential, a learning lab, working with a mentor, a learning journey, group discussions and knowledge sharing, or further online learning.
+After meeting the practitioners, learning and gathering resources, the idea is to move on into a residential, a learning lab, working with a mentor, a learning journey, group discussions and knowledge sharing, or further online learning.

-Find out more on the Gaia Education website .
+Find out more on the Gaia Education website.
 Have a look at our latest blog post for background on the Alliance.

 No items found.